fernandrone/awesome-tech-content/README.md

 This is my personally curated list of books, blog posts, essays, papers, articles, keynotes, talks and any kind of tech-related content that I find awesome.

-Since this is a personal list of things that I find interesting I'm not really actively looking for contributions but, I don't know, if you have found something awesome on the internet and want to share with me and I like it, yeah, I might add it here I guess 😬
+If you have found something awesome on the internet and want to share with me, sure, I like learning about stuff!
+I can easily be reached by the email on my GitHub profile or on Twitter.
+But unlike most `awesome-stuff` repositories this is a personal list so I'll not really be taking recommendations 😬

 - [Awesome Tech Content](#awesome-tech-content)
   - [Software Engineering](#software-engineering)